 Sumlin began his career as an assistant coach at Washington State University in 1989, before going on to the University of Wyoming, the University of Minnesota, Purdue University, Texas A&M (still as an assistant coach), and the University of Oklahoma, before landing his first head coaching position at Houston in 2008.

 While at Houston, Sumlin lead the team to two C-USA West Division titles.
 In his final season at Houston (2011-12), Sumlin saw a perfect 12-0 season, before losing to Southern Mississippi in the C-USA Conference Championship.
-At Texas A&M, Sumlin has yet to enjoy quite the same success, but has still managed to win the 2012 Cotton Bowl, the 2013 Chick-fil-A Bowl, and the 2014 Liberty Bowl.
-Also, in his five seasons at Texas A&M, the school has seen its most overall wins in the last two decades of the program, currently tallied at 44.
+At Texas A&M, Sumlin did enjoy the same success, but still managed to win the 2012 Cotton Bowl, the 2013 Chick-fil-A Bowl, and the 2014 Liberty Bowl.
+Also, in his six seasons at Texas A&M, the school has seen its most overall wins in the last two decades of the program, tallied at 51.

 Bill Self has been the head coach of men’s basketball at the University of Kansas since 2003.
 Self began his coaching career as an assistant coach at Kansas in 1985, before going on to Oklahoma State.
 In 1993 he became head coach at Oral Roberts University, going on to the University of Tulsa and the University of Illinois, before arriving at his current position with Kansas.

 Self is a winning coach.
 Between 2009-2013, Kansas had four consecutive 30-win seasons, the most in NCAA history (tying only with Memphis, who has since been disqualified of this record due to the vacated 2008 season).
 Self is known for taking the team on long win streaks, with the longest being a 69 home game win streak that ended in 2011.
-Currently they are working on a 46 home game win streak.
 In his first 10 seasons with Kansas, the team achieved 300 wins, more than any other NCAA team in the previous 10 years.

 Football – $4,725,000